xhayper/COTL_API/src/content/docs/reference/food.md

 title: Meals
 description: Documentation on how to add a custom Meal using the Cult Of The Lamb API
 ---
+# Custom Food
+Creating custom food is almost identical to creating custom items, and custom food posses all the overrides that custom items do.
+Custom food can also have custom MealEffects that trigger upon consuming the food.

 ## Creating Meals

-Creating meals is almost identical to creating Custom items.
-You first create a class overriding `CustomMeal`.
-Example:
+To create a custom meal, create a class that overrides `CustomMeal`:

 ```csharp
 using COTL_API.CustomInventory;